-A considerable challenge is the often questionable sample reached , there are few indicators that the sample respondents met the sample age especially when incentives were offered to complete the questionnaire and it is difficult to verify the sample since this is an online survey (Blumberg et al 2014).
+A considerable challenge is the often questionable sample reached through online methods, there are few indicators that the sample respondents met the sample age especially when incentives were offered to complete the questionnaire and it is difficult to verify the sample since this is an online survey (Blumberg et al 2014).
 However, there were time constraints for gathering primary research and while this is a limitation of web surveys, it offers a means for gathering response data in a short amount of time (Davies and Hughes 2014 p.
 93).
 Possible limitations including truthfulness are out of control in a web based survey (Forest 1999).

 Findings